aletcherhartman/data-science-S2023/challenges/c05-antibiotics-assignment.md

 > Why was *Diplococcus pneumoniae* was renamed *Streptococcus
 > pneumoniae*?

-*Observations* - What is your response to the question above? - I am not sure that we have enough information to anser this question, I don’t totally understand what the change means even after googling, but from looking at my graphs it seems like it might have been renamed because it is gram negative? or because panicillin has a similar amount of effectiveness on it compare to other strepto caucouse?
+*Observations* - What is your response to the question above? - In figure five you can see that Diplococcus pneumoniae is clustered with all of the *Streptococcus* bacteria, except Streptococcus fecalis, having a low mic for penicilin and a high mic for neomicin.
+Where as Streptococcus fecalis is closer to a cluster of gram negative bacteria with mid range mic for both antibiotics.

-\- Which of your visuals above (1 through 5) is **most effective** at helping to answer this question? - (Write your response here) 5 and 4
+\- Which of your visuals above (1 through 5) is **most effective** at helping to answer this question? - 5

-\- Why? - five very clearly shows gram positive vs gram negative
+\- Why? - five very clearly shows how most similar bacteria have similar reactions to penicillin and neomicin with the notable exception of these two bacteria

 References